dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
+??-Jan-2021			v1.0.3	- Replaced Stealth and Prowl with their proper stealth icon

 02-Dec-2020			v1.0.2	- Removed Zone Ability frame when placed into a bar
 							- Added slash commands to list bars and allow to interact with bars without a label
 							- Reintroduced clamping bars to the screen (a feature that was disabled all the way back in 2015)